rosesonfire/react-try-out/README.md

 ## Files

+1. [.gitignore](.gitignore) - the git ignore file
+1. [.babelrc](.babelrc) - the babel configuration file, for configuring es6 generation configuration
+1. [dist](dist) - the folder in which the es6 code is generated into and the server runs on
 1. [package.json](package.json) - npm package configuration.
 Contains list of dependencies and scripts.
     1. Scripts
         1. [babel-clean](package.json#L8) - clears the [dist](dist) folder